One of the great challenges in health care is finding ways to limit the power and influence of money in the system.

-We have written recently of the influence of money on drug choices in America.
-The big drug companies spend more to influence members of Congress, state legislatures and federal and state regulators than any other business lobby on earth… Even more than big oil.
+We have written recently about the influence of money on drug choices in America.
+The big drug companies spend more to influence members of Congress, state legislatures, and federal and state regulators than any other business lobby on earth… Even more than big oil.
 To make matters worse, all major news organizations are heavily reliant on drug ad dollars to turn a profit.

 It’s an industry that falsifies research results to promote new drugs while paying physicians to promote and prescribe those drugs despite an absence of evidence of efficacy.